SanjayKumarAIML/Experiment-5-Implementation-of-XOR-using-RBF/README.md

 ## ALGORIHM:

-Step 1 : Initialize the input patterns for XOR Gate Step 2: Initialize the desired output of the XOR Gate Step 3: Define the function for RBF and function for prediction.
+Step 1 : Initialize the input patterns for XOR Gate.<br>
+Step 2: Initialize the desired output of the XOR Gate.<br>
+Step 3: Define the function for RBF and function for prediction.<br>
-Step 4: Plot the graphs with inputs
+Step 4: Plot the graphs with inputs.<br>
-Step 5: Find the weights
+Step 5: Find the weights.<br>
-Step 6: Plot the graph with transformed inputs using RBF Step 7 : Test for the XOR patterns.
+Step 6: Plot the graph with transformed inputs using RBF.<br>
+Step 7 : Test for the XOR patterns.<br>

 ## PROGRAM:
 ```py